 Give your employees the chance to meet with their colleagues on a regular basis to learn something new.
 Either during the workshop or during the breaks, your employees will exchange and share their knowledge about the subjects.

-Peer-to-peer learning is a good method that enables your workers to share their knowledge voluntarily, explain their ideas to others, discuss their opinions, and give each other valuable feedback.
-With every peer learning session, your employees use the learning loop as efficiently as possible and break through the most common barriers to learning and skill-building.
+After learning about the benefits of peer to peer learning and how it can help learners develop critical thinking skills, increase collaboration, and foster a love of learning.
+It becomes clear that is a good method which enables your workers to share their knowledge voluntarily, explain their ideas to others, discuss their opinions, and give each other valuable feedback.
+With every session, your employees use the learning loop as efficiently as possible and break through the most common barriers to learning and skill-building.

 edyoucated is funded by leading research institutions such as the Federal Ministry of Education and Research (BMBF), the Federal Institute for Vocational Education and Training (BIBB), Federal Ministry for Economic Affairs and Climate Action (BMWK).